m4xshen/m4xshen.dev/content/posts/vim-command-workflow.md

 5. Use `f F t T 0 ^ $ , ;` for mid long distance horizontal movement.
 6. Use `operator + motion/text-object` (eg: `ci{ d5j`) whenever possible.

-If you are not familiar with some of these concepts, please learn about the [vim basic commands](/posts/vim-basic-commands) first.
+If you are not familiar with some of these concepts, please learn about the [Essential Vim commands for efficient text editing](/posts/vim-basic-commands) first.

 ## Examples